 DISADVANTAGED BUSINESS ENTERPRISE PROGRAM GOAL 2016-2018

-The City of Appleton/Valley Transit has proposed its triennial fiscal years 2016 - 2018 Disadvantaged Business Enterprise Program goal in accordance with US DOT 49 CFR Part 26 to be 1.18% Disadvantaged Business Enterprise Participation including women owned firms.
+The City of Appleton/Valley Transit has proposed its 2016 - 2018 Disadvantaged Business Enterprise Program goal in accordance with US DOT 49 CFR Part 26 to be 1.18% Disadvantaged Business Enterprise Participation including women owned firms.
 The proposed goal and its methodology are available for inspection for 30 days from the date of this notice during normal business hours.